cran/moodef/README.md

 Complementary, using the `moodef` package, we can define questionnaires from R. We have generalized 9 types of questions and simplified their definition.
-So, we define a question by calling a function or simply including a row in a data frame or a csv file.
+So, we define a question by calling a function or simply including a row in a data frame, a csv file or an *Excel* file.
 The result is an xml file that we import into *Moodle*.
 If necessary, some parameter not considered in the generalization can be defined or adjusted there.

 Although not shown in the next example, in each question we can include an image that is embedded in xml.
 We can set up the size of the images